Join Us Downtown for Some Outdoor Dining & Shopping This Weekend

 Join us Downtown for some outdoor dining and shopping this weekend!

-In partnership with the Chamber of Commerce and local restaurants and retailers, the City will close Miller Avenue between Throckmorton and Sunnyside avenues from Friday at 4 pm through Sunday to support local businesses and encourage safe, physically distanced outdoor shopping and dining.
+In partnership with the Chamber of Commerce and local restaurants and retailers, the City will close one block of Miller and one lane of Throckmorton Avenue this weekend to support local businesses and encourage safe, physically distanced outdoor shopping and dining.

-This one-block stretch of Miller will be closed to allow restaurants such as Piazza D'Angelo, Urban Remedy and others to set up tables and chairs in the street for service and dining under the stars.
+The closures allow restaurants such as Piazza D'Angelo, Urban Remedy, Vasco, Peet's Coffee and others to set up tables and chairs in the street for service and dining under the stars.
 Retailers will be invited to set up racks on the sidewalk as part of an outdoor market.

 Grab your face covering and come on down to enjoy some physically distanced outdoor dining & shopping!